noah-marcus/code-challenge/README.md

 The app will log to the console, and you should be able to visit it at http://localhost:8000.

+**Note:** You can use the following address strings:

+- ✅ Valid: `123 main st chicago il`
+- ❌ Invalid: `123 main st chicago il 123 main st`

 ## Testing

 You can run some tests using Docker: